revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/NumbersAndStrings.md

 <blockquote markdown="1">

-- `String Equals Method`: Compares this string to the specified object.
-The result is true if and only if the argument is not null and is a String object that represents the same sequence of characters as this object.
+- `String Equals Method`: Compares this string to the specified object.The result is true if and only if the argument is not null and is a String object that represents the same sequence of characters as this object.
 Syntax: `public boolean equals(Object anObject)` e.g., `str1.equals(str2)`